 WAITING FOR A BREAK: ABOUT THE PROJECT

 Waiting for a Break is an interdisciplinary project that tracks the ice on Lake Erie as it forms, changes, and breaks during the winter of 2017-2018.
-Julia Christensen installed seven networked cameras on South Bass Island, Gibraltar Island, and on the Maumee Bay, all on the western end of the Great Lake, to watch the ice as it shifts over the course of the dark winter months.
-Christensen installed a large video kiosk on Public Square in Cleveland, OH that displays live feeds of the winter ice covering Lake Erie between the months of December 2017 and June 2018.
-Although the real-time shots of the icy horizon do not move, variations in the frame are always happening: birds fly across the monitor, fisherman appear on the ice, clouds move overhead, and of course, the ice endlessly moves and changes.
+Julia Christensen installed seven networked cameras on South Bass Island, Gibraltar Island, and on the Maumee Bay, all on the western end of the Great Lake.
+These feeds were transmitted 24 hours a day, so that the public could behold the drama of the lake’s ice cover––in real time––over the course of the dark winter months.
+Christensen installed a large video kiosk on Public Square in Cleveland, OH that displayed all seven live feeds between the months of December 2017 and May 2018.
+Although the real-time shots of the icy horizon did not move, variations in the frame were always happening: birds would fly across the monitor, fishermen appeared on the ice, foxes ran across the ice, leaving footprints on the snow.
+And of course, the ice endlessly moved and changed.
 Christensen additionally developed time lapse videos and digital prints of landscapes culled from the footage, which premiered at SPACES in Cleveland, Ohio, in January 2018.

-The climax of this real-time piece occurs in late April or early May, when the event we’ve all been waiting for finally occurs: the ice will break.
+The climax of this real-time piece occurred in the spring, when the event we’ve all been waiting for finally occurs: the ice will break.
 After the long Cleveland winter, witnessing the ice crack is something to be celebrated––it is the break we’ve collectively been waiting for.
 But watching the feeds all winter long shows us that the winter ice is nuanced, and constantly changing.
-The thrill is watching it all unfold for us on-screen, from places not easily accessed by humans in these dark winter months.
+Ice is not a binary, and the shifting, melting, and re-forming drama of the ice tells us a story about what happens out on the lake during the winter, when we are not watching.
+The thrill is seeing it all unfold for us on-screen, from places not easily accessed by humans in these dark winter months.

 And although we are waiting for the ice to break, Lake Erie’s ice is becoming thinner, and more erratic.
 The Great Lakes Protection Act is under current threat due to drastic cut-backs at the Environmental Protection Agency.
 So the irony is, even though we are waiting for the ice to break, ice is an indicator of a healthy lake, a healthy climate.
 This project brings the winter glory of the Great Lakes into the public sphere, reminding us of the importance of this inland treasure.